 Asthma Facts and Figures

 Asthma causes swelling of the airways.
 This results in narrowing of the airways that carry air from the nose and mouth to the lungs.
-Allergens or irritating things enter the lungs trigger asthma symptoms.
+Allergens or irritating things entering the lungs trigger asthma symptoms.
 Symptoms include trouble breathing, wheezing, coughing and tightness in the chest.
-In severe cases, asthma can be deadly.
+Asthma can be deadly.

-- There is no cure for asthma, but asthma can be managed with proper prevention and treatment.
+- There is no cure for asthma, but it can be managed with proper prevention of asthma attacks and treatment.

 - More Americans than ever before have asthma.
 It is one of this country’s most common and costly diseases.

 - According to the Centers for Disease Control and Prevention (CDC), 1 in 13 people have asthma.1

 - About 25 million Americans have asthma.
 This is 7.6 percent of adults and 8.4 percent of children.
 Asthma has been increasing since the early 1980s in all age, sex and racial groups.2

 - Asthma is more common in adult women than adult men.1